Hoidas Lake

-Hoidas Lake is a remote northern Canadian lake which lies approximately 50 kilometers north of Uranium City, Saskatchewan.
-Named in honor of Irvin Frank Hoidas, a Royal Canadian Air Force pilot officer killed in action during the Second World War when his Stirling W-7520 crashed near the Belgian town of Sint-Truiden, it is the site of Canada's most advanced rare-earth element (REE) mining project.
+Hoidas Lake is a small, remote northern lake in the Canadian province of Saskatchewan.
+It is about 7 km south of the Saskatchewan–Northwest Territories border and 50 km north of Uranium City in the Tazin River watershed.
+Named in honour of Irvin Frank Hoidas, a Royal Canadian Air Force pilot officer killed in action during the Second World War when his Stirling W-7520 crashed near the Belgian town of Sint-Truiden, it is the site of Canada's most advanced rare-earth element (REE) mining project.

 Setting

 Hoidas Lake lies in the Northern Rae Geological Province, in the general vicinity of many of Saskatchewan's large uranium mines.

 Mineralogy

 The mineralogy of the Hoidas Lake rare-earth deposit differs from most other such deposits in that it is hosted in veins of apatite and allanite.
 Hoidas Lake also differs from other deposits in that it contains a significant amount of heavy rare-earth elements, such as dysprosium.
 This abundance of heavy REEs is significant, as there is a growing demand for the heavier rare earths in high-tech manufacturing (such as the use of dysprosium in the manufacturing of hybrid car components).
 Mineralization is presumably hydrothermal, from an alkali or carbonatitic source at depth.

 The main prospective zone is composed of two dominant rock types: a variably deformed monzogranite and a granodioritic to tonalitic gneiss.
 Both are Paleoproterozoic to Archean in age.